 Greg is an avid cyclist and enjoys commuting to work when possible.
 He has participated in a handful of charity rides including two 50-milers for Pelotonia and Pedal with Pete for Cerebral Palsy.
 He’s currently rebuilding a mountain bike and can’t decide if it’s cathartic or maddening.

-In private practice for more than 12 years, Greg Lestini utilizes his experience within multiple levels of government to help clients navigate complex legal, legislative and regulatory structures.
-As a member of the firm’s government relations and insurance teams, he focuses on using the levers of public policy to the advantage of insurance companies, public corporations, trade associations and private businesses.
+In private practice for more than 14 years, Greg Lestini utilizes his experience within multiple levels of government to help clients navigate complex legal, legislative and regulatory structures.
+As a member of the firm’s government relations team, he focuses on using the levers of public policy to the advantage of insurance companies, public corporations, trade associations and private businesses.
 Greg is Chair of the Financial Services/Insurance Industry Group.
 In that role he leads the strategic direction of the insurance practice and represents insurers, from small mutuals to large stock companies in a variety of corporate and regulatory matters.

 Greg is an active community member, participating on many boards throughout central and southeast Ohio.
-He is a member of the firm’s recruiting committee and was responsible for reinventing a firm-hosted art show, featuring artists in recovery from and dealing with mental health and addiction challenges.
-He is active on social media and manages several Twitter accounts, including the American Bar Association’s Insurance Regulatory Committee feed.
-Greg also regularly contributes to updates on legal and business developments in the insurance space and as it relates to finance and insurance technology by public and private entities.
+He is a member of the firm’s Racial Equity Task Force and was also responsible for reinventing a firm-hosted art show, featuring artists in recovery from and dealing with mental health and addiction challenges.
+Greg also regularly contributes to updates on legal and business developments in the insurance space as it relates to finance and insurance technology by public and private entities.

 Actively assist several insurance companies, including multiple Fortune 500 companies, with questions regarding Ohio Department of Insurance regulations.
 Combining our knowledge of both the State Department and appurtenant regulations with an appreciation for those federal entities moving into the insurance regulatory space, we represent these companies in negotiations, rate and product filings, and investigations.